ministrike3/ECE448MP3-Naive-Bayes-Classification/image/README.md

 ## Steps Remaining For Part 1.2 for additional points

-Add runtimes counter
+Add Runtimes counter for additional data

 ## Steps Remaining For Extra Credit Points

-Find Face Data errors because 51% accuracy means that we're barely better than guessing